 Where will guests check-in at The Breakers Resort now that the Pirates Cove registration is gone?

 The Breakers Resort has a new, state-of-the-art guest registration center at The Cove building, which is located between the Sailfish and Palms buildings and includes our 5 brand new indoor water slides!

-Will the lazy river remain open?
+Is the lazy river still open?